Ingredients

 7. For the whipped cream, place heavy whipping cream and powdered sugar into a stand mixer with whisk attachment.
 Hand mixer also works!
 Mix on medium and then high speed until soft peaks form.
 Do not over-whip.
 Add vanilla and then mix for 10 more seconds.

 8. Fold whipped cream into banana pudding.
 Then using a spoon or small ice cream scoop, place a tbsp of pudding mixture onto each cooled cookie.
 Add a couple slices of bananas and cookie crumbs.
-Add another spoonful of pudding and top with more bananas and then cookie crumbs.
+Add another 1/2 tbsp of pudding and top with more bananas and then cookie crumbs.
 Enjoy!

 Storage: Cookies should be stored in an airtight container in the fridge for up to 3 days.